Toyin Afolayan

 Toyin Afolayan is known as the initiator of popular internet slangs Soro Soke werey and Pele My Dear.
-Soro Soke Werey is a term used by #EndSars protesters in Nigeria to demand that Government Speak Up and Louder on the excesses of the SARS Police unit in the country.
+Soro Soke Werey is a term used by #EndSars protesters in Nigeria to demand that government speak up and louder on the excesses of the SARS Police unit in the country.

 Biography

-Toyin Afolayan is an indigene of Agbamu, Kwara State in South West Nigeria.
-She is a cousin of Adeyemi Afolayan (aka Ade Love) and aunt to Nigerian film actors Kunle Afolayan, Gabriel Afolayan, Aremu Afolayan and Moji Afolayan.
+Toyin Afolayan is an indigene of Agbamu, Kwara State in Southwest Nigeria.
+She is the cousin of Adeyemi Afolayan (aka Ade Love) and his children, Nigerian film actors Kunle Afolayan, Gabriel Afolayan, Aremu Afolayan and Moji Afolayan.
 Toyin started acting in the '80s due to the influence of Ade Love.
 She has remained active in Nollywood till date, featuring more in Yoruba movies.